 - Investigate SNF VBP further and understand the metrics used.

 - Analyze and monitor your reports regularly so you always know where you stand.

-- Consider having your skilled nursing facility team up with a home care organization for continuation of high quality care for your patients, while reducing unplanned re-hospitalization rates.
+- Consider having your skilled nursing facility team up with a home care organization for the continuation of high-quality care for your patients, while reducing unplanned re-hospitalization rates.

 A Place at Home Transition Care Management Program

 A Place at Home’s major focus in 2019 is to prevent SNFs unnecessary readmissions by providing our Transition Care Management Program.
 The Transition Care Management Program is particularly relevant to SNFs who are looking to improve their scores, reduce readmissions and provide a quality of care that will set them apart from the rest of the pack.
 This program is a low-cost program that is designed to follow a high-risk patient home and get them re-acclimated back to their environment.

 Around 20% of Medicare patients lack the sufficient resources to let them stay at home post-discharge, however, partnering with A Place at Home can provide these clients with the initial resources to get them home and assist them in staying home long term.